dyphire/mpv-config/scripts/uosc/README.md

 #### Why is the release reported as malicious by some antiviruses?

-Some obscure antiviruses find our binaries suspicious due to the way go packages them.
+Some antiviruses find our binaries suspicious due to the way go packages them.
+This is a known issue with all go binaries (https://go.dev/doc/faq#virus).
 I think the only way to solve that would be to sign them (not 100% sure though), but I'm not paying to work on free stuff.
 If anyone is bothered by this, and would be willing to donate a code signing certificate, let me know.

-If you want to check the binaries are safe, the code is in `src/ziggy`, and you can build them yourself by running `tools/build ziggy` in the repository root and compare.
+If you want to check the binaries are safe, the code is in `src/ziggy`, and you can build them yourself by running `tools/build ziggy` in the repository root.

+We might eventually rewrite it in something else.

 #### Why _uosc_?